threedworld-mit/tdw/Documentation/python/container_data/container_tag.md

-# ContainerColliderTag
+# ContainerTag

-`from tdw.container_data.container_collider_tag import ContainerColliderTag`
+`from tdw.container_data.container_tag import ContainerTag`

-A tag for a container collider.
+A tag for a container shape.

 | Value | Description |
 | --- | --- |